Zinnia Health’s Guide to Liquid Heroin and Its Effects and Dangers

 - Extreme drowsiness

 Do you need heroin addiction treatment?
-Zinnia Healing is here for you.
+Zinnia Health is here for you.
 Browse our inpatient and outpatient treatment plans today.

 Mental Health Side Effects of Heroin Use

 Heroin does not just affect the body.
 It also affects the mind.
 According to the National Institute on Drug Abuse (NIDA), the mental health side effects of heroin include:

 - Suspended emotional development

 - Suppressed emotions

 - Altered perception of reality

 - Mood swings